AceCheshire/Project/README.md

 and make sure wordBuffer still links to wordRenderer.

 5) Now basic links have been formed, you can change texts in your alert-change-managing script, or even other parameters. ( e.g. add chars to wordAlphabet )

+Besides，Now we need to click the glass bin to select scene.